The Murder of JonBenét Ramsey: Development

 In March 2024, it was announced MTV Entertainment Studios and 101 Studios had an untitled series revolving around JonBenét Ramsey in development, with Paramount+ potentially distributing.
 In September 2024, the series was greenlit by Paramount+.
 In January 2025, it was announced to be titled Unspeakable: The Murder of JonBenét Ramsey.

 By August 2025, Paramount Television Studios had taken over production of the series following the merger of MTV Entertainment Studios' parent company Paramount Global with Skydance Media into Paramount Skydance.
+That same month, Paramount+ opted against releasing the series nor retaining credit, with Netflix acquiring the series.

 Casting

 In September 2024, Melissa McCarthy, Clive Owen, Shea Whigham, Will Patton, Garrett Hedlund, Emily Mitchell, Alison Pill, Owen Teague, Clifton Collins Jr., Chris Bauer, Rory Cochrane, Angus K. Caldwell, Jaime Ray Newman and Josh Stamberg joined the cast in series regular and recurring capacity, respectively.
 In October 2024, John Billingsley and Jeremy Bobb joined the cast in recurring roles.

 Filming

-Principal photography commenced in September 2024.
+Principal photography commenced in September 2024, in and around Calgary.

+Release

+In late 2025, following the merger of Skydance Media and Paramount Global, Paramount+ decided to place the completed series in turnaround after a cut of the series was screened and reviewed by the company's new management.
+In July 2026, Netflix acquired worldwide rights to the series from producer 101 Studios, planning to release it that winter.
+In September, it was announced that the series would premiere on December 10, 2026.